Are You Ready for Retirement?

 - After years of having a paycheck and a purpose, you’re about to become unemployed.
 Can you handle it?
-Retirement increases the risk of clinical depression by 40%, according to a recent article in Investopedia.
+Retirement can be a trigger for depression, according to the recent article Depression After Retirement: Symptoms, Treatments & How to Cope.
 Like it or not, we tend to build our lives around our work — the routine, the sense of accomplishment, the kudos for a job well done.
 How will you replace those things?
 Would you volunteer, take a class, join a club?
 I like to get people working on this mental approach first — well ahead of retiring.

 Am I physically ready?

 - Are you the kind of person who will hop out of bed in the morning, or are you doomed to be a couch potato?
 Despite the best intentions, people often become less physically active when they retire.
 If you haven’t already, think about joining a gym, or start walking every day.
 If you’re leaving a job that kept you moving, you’ll want to keep that going.
 And if you’ve been riding a desk for years, this is your chance to get out and enjoy longer bike rides, trail riding, kayaking and more.

 - Need some motivation?
 Staying fit can help keep your health care costs down.
 If your No. 1 worry about retirement is money, here’s one way you can cut costs.